jacobtomlinson/sphinx-llm/README.md

 # sphinx-llm

-> [!WARNING]
-> This repo is experimental.
-Use at your own risk!

-The `sphinx-llm` package includes extensions for working with LLMs.
+The `sphinx-llm` package includes a collection of extensions for working with LLMs.

-There are two categories of tools in this package.
+There are two categories of tools in this package:

-One is extensions for leveraging LLMs as part of the Sphinx build process.
+- **Enabling LLMs and agents to consume your docs** - This is useful when you want your project to be well indexed and represented in LLMs when users ask about projects in your domain.
-This is useful for generating content that gets baked into the documentation.
+- **Leveraging LLMs to generate content dynamically during the Sphinx build** - This is useful for generating static content that gets baked into the documentation.
 It it not intended to provide an interactive chat service in your documentation.

-The other category is extensions for making your documentation easier for consumption by LLMs.
-This is useful when you want your project to be well indexed and represented in LLMs when users ask about projects in your domain.

 ## Installation